MarioRuiz/open_api_import/README.md

 The Request Hash will include also the pattern (regular expressions) of the fields,  parameters, default values...

-On this first preliminary version we only fully support Open API v2.
-Open API v3 is not fully supported yet.

 The output of this gem will be following the specification of Request Hashes: https://github.com/MarioRuiz/Request-Hash

 The Request Hashes generated will be able to be used with any Ruby Http Client and it is adapted even better with nice_http gem: https://github.com/MarioRuiz/nice_http